Modern Slavery Statement

 All new employees are subject to full pre-employment checks to confirm their identity and right to work in the UK.
 All our employees are paid above the National Living Wage and are provided with all statutory rights and benefits in line with our legal obligations.

-The Director of HR & Training has overall responsibility for the organisation's anti-slavery policies and initiatives.
+The Director of People & Talent has overall responsibility for the organisation's anti-slavery policies and initiatives.
 Communication of our Anti-Slavery & Human Trafficking Policy outlines the responsibilities of all employees to comply with the Act and encourages all employees to report any concerns or suspicions of modern slavery in any parts of our business or supply chains.

-All high risk staff within the organisation will be required to complete training on modern slavery via an online training module.
+Training on modern slavery is available via an online training module.
 The modern slavery training covers: